-One80 Law does things differently: we were early adopters of virtual signing for legal documents and are the only fully virtual, mobile, and remote law firm in Calgary and Kelowna.
+One80 Law does things differently: we were early adopters of virtual signing for legal documents and are the only fully virtual, remote law firm in Calgary and Kelowna.
 Virtual signing is directly in-line with both our offerings and our promise of nearly 24/7 availability… which has become even more important during COVID-19, when safety and flexibility have to work hand-in-hand.
 When necessary, in person meetings are also possible with strict COVID-19 safety protocols in place.

 So what exactly is virtual signing, and how does it work to benefit our clients, staff, and community?

 What is Virtual Signing?
 What Are the Requirements to Sign Virtually?

 “Virtual signing” refers to the execution of legal documents over Zoom or other secure 2-way video conference platform whereby the client prints paper copies of documents and signs in ink with a One80 lawyer acting as witness.

 What are the requirements to sign virtually?

 - That every participant must be connected in real-time at the time of signing or witnessing, i.e a video conference

 - That a lawyer must be present to provide legal advice and services throughout the virtual signing or witnessing

 In addition, there are eligibility requirements that must be met before, during, and after the virtual signing.